JamesMGreene/gh-cover-letter/README.md

 ---

+I have been contributing to open source on and off through my adult life as a software developer.
+However, it seemed all too easy to walk away from projects &mdash; even my own &mdash; when faced with the process hassle of those code hosts (SourceForge, Google Code, Bitbucket, etc.).

+However, as [**@mikeal**][mikeal/gh] [blogged][mikeal/generation-gap]:
+> Then GitHub happened. ...It turned out to be so disruptive that it created a cultural divide between the previous
+> generation of open source and the next.

 **TL;DR:**
  1. I love GitHub as a product, and I especially like these things about it
  2. Some other things can be fixed